guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-kafka-rest/01-logging/README.md

 The patch will update your kafka-rest Deployment and create the Splunk Universal Forwarder sidecar container.

-- Update the file 04-patch-shared-volume-and-splunk-uf.yml to match the name of your statefulSet deployment
+- Update the file 04-patch-shared-volume-and-splunk-uf.yml to match the name of your Deployment

 *This part must be changed to match the name of your Deployment:*